EthanToews/Melodi/README.md

 # Melodi
 Melodi - Beat Maker is a social rhythmic beat creator.
+Made By: David, Ben, and Ethan

+Final Project for Advanced Internet Programming at the University of Winnipeg

 | Command | Description |
 | --- | --- |